assareh/tfc-agent/producer/README.md

 To use it, you'll need to do two things:
 1. Set the `desired_count` Terraform variable to `0`.
 This will set the baseline number of agents to zero.
 You could set it to `1` if you really wanted to ensure there was always at least one agent available.

-2. Configure a [generic notification](https://www.terraform.io/docs/cloud/workspaces/notifications.html#creating-a-notification-configuration) on your Terraform Cloud workspace.
+2. Configure a [generic notification](https://www.terraform.io/docs/cloud/workspaces/notifications.html#creating-a-notification-configuration) on each Terraform Cloud workspace with execution mode `Agent`.
 I've included a helper script that will create them for you, however you can always create and manage these in the Terraform Cloud workspace Settings.
 You could also use the [Terraform Enterprise provider](https://registry.terraform.io/providers/hashicorp/tfe/latest/docs).

 That's it!
-When a run is queued, Terraform Cloud will send a notification to the Lambda function, and the function will increase the number of running agents.
-When the run is completed, Terraform Cloud will send another notification to the Lambda function, and the function will decrease the number of running agents.
+When a run is queued, Terraform Cloud will send a notification to the Lambda function, increasing the number of running agents.
+When the run is completed, Terraform Cloud will send another notification to the Lambda function, decreasing the number of running agents.

 `./files/add_notification_to_workspaces.sh` will add the notification configuration to one or more workspaces in the organization specified.
 You must provide a Terraform Cloud organization or admin user token as the environment variable `TOKEN`.
 You must also provide the workspace(s) you'd like to configure, as well as the webhook URL output from Terraform.